tezos/tezos-mirror/src/tutorial.md

 JSON it is represented as a float.
 Deserialisation from JSON raises an exception if the float representation is not a valid unsigned 16-bit integer.

+`Little_endian.uint16 : int encoding` (fixed:2) is a ground encoding similar to `uint16` except that it's binary representation is little-endian.

 `int16 : int encoding` (fixed:2) is a ground encoding for the `int` type.
 Serialisation through any backend will fail if the integer is not within the range of signed 16-bit integers.
 In binary it has a fixed size of 2 bytes.
 In JSON it is represented as a float.
 Deserialisation from JSON raises an exception if the float representation is not a valid signed 16-bit integer.

+`Little_endian.int16 : int encoding` (fixed:2) is a ground encoding similar to `int16` except that it's binary representation is little-endian.

 `int31 : int encoding` (fixed:4) is a ground encoding for the `int` type.
 Serialisation through any backend will fail if the integer is not within the